kha7iq/ncp/README.md

 # NCP (NFS Copy)

-NCP offers a user-friendly solution for efficiently transferring files and folders between your local machine and the NFS server.
+NCP offers a user-friendly solution for efficiently transferring files and folders between your local machine and the NFS server without mounting the volume.
 It enables seamless recursive upload and download operations, supporting both NFS v3 and NFS V4 protocols.

 ## Features
 - :sparkles: Support for NFS **v3** and NFS **v4**
-- Easy upload transfer to and from an NFS server
+- Easy file transfer to and from an NFS server without mounting volume.
-- Support for upload and download operations
 - Multi-architecture binaries available for installation (e.g deb, apk, rpm, exe)
 - Compatible with Windows and macOS operating systems
 - Option to specify UID and GID for write operations using a global flag